shiiijo/shiiijo/About.md

 <h1 align="center">Hi 👋, I'm Shrinidhi Joshi</h1>
 <p>Full stack Engineer with 1.5 years of work experience.
-I have worked on scalable and distributed systems and API services with various tech stacks.
+I have worked on scalable, distributed systems and API services with various tech stacks.
 I have experience in building products from scratch and shipping them to production.
 Handled the setting up of cloud infrastructure for multiple services.
-I have good experience in designing systems and with good knowledge of data structures and algorithms.
+I have good experience designing systems and a good knowledge of data structures and algorithms.
 Currently Working with Narvar and an ex-EPAMer.</p>
 <h4>[Javascript, Java, Express Js, React, CI/CD, AWS]</h4>

 <hr>